-Your final exam is cumulative and will be taken by the end of week 10.
+Your final exam is cumulative and will be taken by Wednesday of finals week.
 It must also be taken in a proctored setting from home using the Lockdown Browser and Respondus Video Monitoring.
-During week 10 you will see a Final Exam Review Topics objective open up in ALEKS.
+During finals week you will see a Final Exam Review Topics objective open up in ALEKS.
 This contains all the topics that will be stressed on the final exam.
 These are not new topics.
 They are topics you should have already learned in previous weeks.
 If you learned them all then you will have nothing new to complete but all the topics will be in that objective and available for review.
 You can go and review the topics by using the drop-down filter under the Review setting.